Connected Multiomics Walkthrough

 • At Feature identifier section, tick Select feature identifier checkbox, select gene_name, then click Finish.

 When completed, double click Pathway enrichment node to open the pathway enrichment report.
 Each row in the report is a pathway, with an enrichment score and p-value.
 It also lists how many genes in the pathway were in the input gene list and how many were not.
 Click on the gene set ID in the first column to view the pathway diagram.
-On the pathway diagram, click on a gene name links to KEGG page for additional details.
+On the pathway diagram, clicking on a gene name links to a KEGG page for additional details.

 Get Regional Methylation

-• Click on 5-base Methylation data node.
+• Click on Filtered samples data node.

 • Select Region analysis from context-sensitive menu, select Get Regional Methylation.